inariksit/comp-syntax-2020/lab2/grammar/dummy/README.md

 # Dummy grammar: a very minimal concrete syntax

 These grammars are meant for beginner GF grammarians to get started easier.

-They are written in a series of video tutorials, found at https://www.youtube.com/playlist?list=PL4L18Hhub0qFgLgFmzE4h-FxqemBcvWSW.
+I've made a series of video tutorials, found at https://www.youtube.com/playlist?list=PL4L18Hhub0qFgLgFmzE4h-FxqemBcvWSW.
+The videos show incremental improvements to the base grammar `MicroLangDummy`, and how to handle common error messages.

 ## MicroLangDummy.gf